vieteio/docs/docs/editor/index.md

 ### Create a scheme with several objects and edges

 <div style={{ width: '50%', float: 'left', clear: 'left' }}>
-You can continue add edges with object to build a chain.
-Just drag a new edge from the latest created object.
-The model size will be adjusted automaticaly.
+To build a chain, you may continue to add edges with objects by dragging a new edge from the previously created object.
+The size of the model will automatically adjust to accommodate the added elements.
 </div>

 <div style={{ width: '50%', float: 'right', clear: 'right' }}>